12DaysOfCoding/WeTheFoodies/specs/adrs/110521-settings-of-dietary-preferences.md

 Modification (2021-12-01): Delete options of Egg-free, Fish-free, and Shell-fish free.
 Add one option of Seafood-free.
-- It is hard to judge whether a recipe is egg-free based on the API we are using.
+- It is hard to distinguish egg and dairy based on the API we use, so we just combine them as dairy.
-- It is hard to distinguish the shellfish and fish, so we just combine them as Seafood.
+- It is hard to distinguish the shellfish and fish based on the API we use, so we just combine them as seafood.

 # Decision 4: Settings of Dietary Preferences